sbogue2/Stock-Analysis/README.md

 ## Overview of Project

 The purpose of this project was to help a friend out with automating analyses on various stocks to help inform which stocks are good investments.
 All analyses are perfomred with Visual Basic Analysis (VBA) programming language in Microsoft Excel.

+The original code I wrote worked well, but contained nested loops that increased the time required to run the script.
+In order to make the code more efficient and work better with larger datasets, I refactored the code.
 ## Results
+My refactored code increased the efficiency of the script, resulting in faster run time.
+For stocks from year 2017, the refactored code ran in 0.11 seconds, compared to 0.74 seconds for the original code.
+Likewise, the refactored code for year 2018 ran in 0.10 seconds, compared to 0.75 seconds for the original code.

+My refactored code is below:

 ```VBA
 Sub AllStocksAnalysisRefactored()
     Dim startTime As Single